open-telemetry/opentelemetry-ebpf-profiler/doc/gopclntab.md

 This section provides some examples on what structures need to be traversed to locate various function information.
-This omits details like relative offsets that depend on data from the header or moduledata to keep complexity managable.
+This omits details like relative offsets that depend on data from the header or moduledata to keep complexity manageable.

 ### Locating `runtime._func` for a PC